Building a Robust IAM Team

+Building an IAM team is strategic, challenging, and extremely beneficial for companies that need to strengthen the security of their systems.
 Anyone pursuing a career in identity and access management, or IAM, is in the right place at the right time.
 In banking, finance, insurance, energy, health care, retail and other industries, companies are scrambling for qualified professional to build or maintain robust IAM teams.

 Two recent surveys focused on identity and access management, one of which was conducted by LastPass, involved a total of more than 1,200 security decision-makers.
 The respondents worked in companies of all sizes and across a range of industries.
 The results were eye-opening.

 - Midsize to large businesses are grappling with up to a fivefold increase in identity workforce.
 Even small businesses struggle to manage user credentials if their networks are open to customers or vendors.
 The dramatic spike in identities is largely due to evolving cloud and mobile technology.